phungvanthien/dexonic-aggregator-update/MAINNET_DEPLOYMENT_COMPLETE.md

 ## ✅ Deployment Summary

-Your Dex Aggregator smart contract has been successfully deployed to Aptos mainnet!
+Your Dexonic Dex Aggregator smart contract has been successfully deployed to Aptos mainnet!

 ### 📋 Deployment Details